 "Oh, how nice, some young ladies expressing themselves artistically and enjoying an afternoon of...OH SWEET LORD NO!!!!"
 That would've been your reaction if someone had fooled you into Googling this.
 But now, I have spared you the trauma.

-In what was commonly referred to as a "sequel" of sorts to famed Internet shock video "2 Girls 1 Cup" (more on that one later), "4 Girls Finger Paint" features a quartet of women painting themselves and one another using their own f***s.
-Not disgusted enough yet?
+In what was commonly referred to as a "sequel" of sorts to famed Internet shock video "2 Girls 1 Cup" (a video of two young women using each other like a port-a-potty), "4 Girls Finger Paint" features a quartet of women painting themselves and one another using their own f***s.
+Not grossed out yet?
 Don't worry!
 They eventually find a way to work some vomit in there as well.

 This is one of the few items on this list to receive any kind of real mainstream attention.
 It even scored a subtle mention on an episode of "30 Rock":

 Admittedly, if someone tells you to Google any term with the word "fetus" right there in it, you can sort of tell they're up to no good.
 But this is extreme, even by "fetal photo" standards.
 The term refers to a baby born with the congenital skin disease ichthyosis.
 By thickening the layer of keratin in a fetus' skin, it causes rough diamond-shaped "scales" to appear, limiting the infant's movement and making it susceptible to all sorts of infections.
 The disorder is always fatal, and typically infants born suffering from severe ichthyosis don't survive for more than a few days.
 Most of the gross out internet things on this list can be fun to trick people into viewing, but harlequin fetuses are incredibly depressing.